-In shared hosting, multiple customer’s websites are hosted in a single server distributing its resources like CPU, memory, storage, bandwidth, etc.
+In shared hosting, multiple websites get hosted in one server sharing its available resources like cpu, memory, storage and bandwidth.

-Individual customers hosting their website on this server will have no idea about other customers’ hosting their website on the same server.
+Individual accounts hosting their website on a shared server will have no idea about other account’s website hosting on the same server.

 Pros and Cons of Shared Hosting

-- Complete maintenance and support is carried out by the hosting provider.
+- Technical skills are not required.
+Complete maintenance and support is carried out by the hosting provider.

 What is VPS Hosting?